 When listening to someone in a second language it always seems too fast.
 The speed at which we speak our own language is always too swift for someone learning it.

 Pausing at times during the delivery is one way to allow comprehension with actually slowing the speed at which one speaks.
-The main way to overcome this is to learn to listening faster if this makes any sense.
+The main way to overcome this is to learn to listen faster if this makes any sense.

 Emphasis in Speech

-In many languages there are complex rules for understanding which vowels to stress, which do not make sense to a non-native speaker.
+In many languages, there are complex rules for understanding which vowels to stress, which do not make sense to a non-native speaker.
 In fact, native speakers do not always agree on the vowels to stress.
 English speakers have been arguing or how to pronounce potato and tomato for ages.

 Another aspect is the intonation.
 The inflection in many languages can change when asking a question, a statement, or being bored, angry or some other emotion.
 These little nuances of language as difficult to replicate and understand.